 The meat of the coconut is rich in a variety of important nutrients, including Protein, Calcium, Fiber, Iron and Vitamins B6, C and E. It also contains Potassium, Niacin, Thiamin, Magnesium and Folate (USDA).

 Combined, these nutrients contribute to bone and teeth formation, as well as red blood cell formation, blood pressure regulation, and immune system and nervous system function.
-Additionally, both vitamins C and E provide antioxidant properties—antioxidants prevent and reduce damage to the cells caused by free radicals.
-Vitamin C also contributes to wound healing and collagen and connective tissue formation, which means it may helpful in bringing about more youthful looking skin.
+Additionally, the vitamin C and E provide antioxidant properties—they help prevent and reduce damage to the cells caused by free radicals.
+Yet vitamin C also contributes to wound healing, as well as collagen and connective tissue formation.
+This means it may helpful in bringing about more youthful looking skin.
 So needless to say, the reasons to incorporate coconut oil, milk and cream into our self-care regimen and diets are endless!

 Everyday Uses of Coconut

-Derivatives like coconut oil, milk and cream are common ingredients in many island and West Indian dishes.
-Some of these include various rice dishes, as well as recipes involving chicken, seafood and even drinks, sweets and desserts.
+Derivatives like coconut oil, milk and cream are common ingredients in island and West Indian cuisine.
+This includes various rice dishes, as well as recipes involving chicken, seafood and even drinks, sweets and desserts.

 2. Crafts and more

-Islanders are known for using coconut leaves to create baskets, and even for roofing in certain cultures; some, even still to this day.
+Islanders are known for using coconut leaves to create baskets.
+It is also used for roofing in certain cultures; some, even still to this day.